Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Discussion

 \section{Discussion}

 Networks can possess macroscales that often have different network properties than their underlying microscales.
 Finding informative higher scales is a search procedure very similar to community detection, as it is sorting through the number of possible partitions of the network.
-While in this sense finding macro-nodes is similar to identifying communities of nodes, generally community detection is focused on subgraphs that have more in-group connectivity than out-group \cite{leskovec2010empirical}, whereas macro-nodes represent subgraphs that possess a viable summary statistic in terms of their behavior in the network, and therefore macro-nodes can be over a range of connectivity.
-Additionally, after finding appropriate subgraphs, macro-nodes are a recasting of the network itself.
+While in this sense finding macro-nodes is similar to identifying communities of nodes, generally community detection is focused on subgraphs that have more in-group connectivity than out-group \cite{leskovec2010empirical}.
+Comparatively, macro-nodes represent subgraphs that possess a viable summary statistic in terms of their behavior in the network, specifically, they seek to preserve the behavior of random walkers while at the same time decreasing the uncertainty of their behavior.
+Since what matters in their formation is that random walk behavior is preserved, macro-nodes can be over a range of connectivity.
+Additionally, after finding appropriate partitioning into subgraphs, macro-nodes are a recasting of the network itself via a transformation of those subgraphs into individual nodes.

-In order to find informative higher scales we used metrics and methods previously used to identify higher scales of networks via identifying cases of causal emergence \cite{klein2019uncertainty}.
-Specifically, causal emergence is the degree to which effective information, (the amount of information in the connectivity of a network), increases at higher scales.
+In order to find informative higher scales we used similar metrics and methods as we previously introduced to identify higher scales of networks via causal emergence \cite{klein2020uncertainty}.
+Specifically, causal emergence is the degree to which effective information (the amount of information in the connectivity of a network), increases at higher scales.
 Identifying causal emergence in networks has numerous benefits in terms of reducing the dimension of networks, but also improving various network properties, from the structural to the informational.
 Macroscales that are causally emergent can show, in relation to their original microscale: a decrease in indeterminism, a decrease in degeneracy, a decrease in the entropy rate of random walkers at the stationary distribution, an increase in global network efficiency, an increase in average betweenness centrality, and a decrease in the kernel dimension.
 Therefore, it is important that network scientists, if they wish to understand the function and structure of a network, explicitly model higher scales.
 This requires finding them.

 We therefore compared three algorithms: one based on gradient descent, another on a greedy approach, and the other on spectral analysis.
 An evolutionary algorithm was also attempted but its performance was significantly worse (both in finding causal emergence and in computational time) that we did not include it in the results.
 Upon comparing the search methods, we can pinpoint the space of connectivity that is most difficult, but also rewarding, to find higher scales at.
 This is over the mesoscale of the network wherein the higher scale is composed of a complex array of macro-nodes of different sizes.
 Notably, this indicates that the systems that are most difficult to find an informative scale for possess mesoscales, which may explain the difficulties in understanding the functional architecture of complex systems like the brain \cite{buxhoeveden2002minicolumn, yuste2015neuron}.